KULeuven-Diepenbeek/osc-course/content/ch9-memory/paging.md

 With paging, this issue can be overcome.
 When paging is used, the **memory is divided into equally sized pieces** (see image above).
 As the tools are aware of this, the issue of having a too-large-a piece will not occur any more.
 Another benefit is that *finding* a new location for a piece becomes easier.
 The puzzling has become much easier.

+In contrast with segmentation, paging does not result in external fragmentation.
+Any frame can be assigned to any process that needs one.
+However, internal fragmentation is to be expected.

 This fragmentation in the memory space happens both in the logical address space and in the physical address space.
 Off course the size of the pieces is the same in both.
 These newly created pieces have different names, however.
 A piece in the logical address space is called a **page**, whereas a piece in the physical address space is called a **frame**.

 {{% figure src="/img/mem/ss_mem_paging.png" title="The fragmentation of the logical and physical address space with paging" %}}

-rewrite:
-This rather simple idea has great functionality and wide ramifications.
-For example, the logical address space is now totally separate from the physical address space, so a process can have a logical 64-bit address space even though the system has less than 264 bytes of physical memory.

 For paging to work, hardware assistance is required.
 Every address that is generated in the logical address space is again *secretly* split in two pieces.
 The first piece is the **page number** (p) and the second piece is the **page offset** (d).
 Similar to the segment table earlier, there exists a **page table** for every process.
 This page table stores the base address of each page in the physical memory.
-The page offset is than added to the page baseaddress to finally have a physical memory address.
-Let's define the size of the logical address space as 2<sup>m</sup>, and a page size as
+The page offset is than added to the page base address to finally have a physical memory address.
+The size of the logical address space is defined as 2<sup>m</sup>, and a page size as
 2<sup>n</sup> bytes.
-The m-n most left-most bits of the logical address define the page number, and the n remaining bytes form the page offset.
+The m-n left-most bits of the logical address define the page number, and the n remaining bits form the page offset.

+{{% notice warning %}}
+Answer this question before you continue.
+If you can't answer the question, find the answer in the text above!<br/><br/><b>How many page tables are there in a single system ?</b>
+{{% /notice %}}

 <div class="multicolumn">
   <div style="width: 30%">